apl9000/apl9000/README.md

 	/>
 	World
 </h3>
-<p>If not coding probably canoeing.
-Software and life—the good, the bad, and the bugy.</p>
+<p>Software engineering and such.
+Spilling the proverbial development beans—the good, the bad, and the buggy.</p>

+<h3>Publications</h3>
 <ul>

 <li>
- 2024-06-20 <a href="https://www.apl.directory/blog/coming-soon" target="_blank">Coming Soon</a> - What is software?
-What is life?
+	2024-10-28 |
+	<a href="https://www.apl.directory/blog/coming-soon" target="_blank"> Coming Soon - Weekly insights into tech, touching grass, and creative pursuits.</a>
 </li>

 </ul>

 <h3>Quote of the day :)</h3>
 <text
-	>What's new? is an interesting and broadening eternal question, but one which, if pursued exclusively, results only in an endless parade of trivia and fashion, the silt of tomorrow.
-I would like, instead, to be concerned with the question 'What is best?', a question which cuts deeply rather than broadly, a question whose answers tend to move the silt downstream.<br />
-	—Robert M. Pirsig</text>
+	>The programmer, like the poet, works only slightly removed from pure thought-stuff.
+He builds his castles in the air, from air, creating by exertion of the imagination.
+Few media of creation are so flexible, so easy to polish and rework, so readily capable of realizing grand conceptual structures.<br />
+	—Fred Brooks</text
+>

 <h3>Where to find me?</h3>
 <p>